mbowerman1/snapchat_political_ads_lin_reg/README.md

-# Predicting the Impressions for Snapchat Ads Based On Spending and Minimun Age Targetted
+# Predicting Views for Snapchat Ads Based On Spending and Minimum Age Targeted